Categories

 I don’t expect to receive a reply.
 And I know Wikipedia is already taking actions against abuse, but I think it is such an urgent matter that they should put statements about it directly in all their requests for more donations.
 Also, they are allowing AI companies API-access through payment, but this is not good enough.
 AI big tech should be outright denied access.

 And please do not confuse generative AI with machine learning in general.
 Generative AI is a specific use of machine learning where the goal is to generate data of some kind.
-To achieve high enough quality, the efforts required to both train and run the machine learning models are enormous.
+To achieve high enough quality, the efforts required to both train and run the large language models are enormous.
 And so the tech is mostly impossible to democratize and it is not controlled by the people.
 This gives rise to further power concentration (loss of freedom).
-And with eternal growth requirements and a profit race to the bottom, the data, energy and hardware requirements are rising rapidly.
+And with eternal growth requirements and a winner takes it all profit race, the data, energy and hardware requirements are rising rapidly.
 Nobody is holding these damned companies accountable for the effects of their actions.
 The negatives are completely drowning in hype noise and global FOMO.

-Instead of focusing all efforts on reducing the climate crisis, ending wars and helping people who suffer we get fucking chat bots with “funny” names (to somehow excuse that they are shit), a slew of vibe coded trash software, intellectual skill deterioration, addiction to proprietary LLM services, communication sloppification, hardware price increases, electricity price increases, open web destruction, freedom loss, job loss and fake media all over the place.
+Instead of focusing all efforts on reducing the climate crisis, ending wars and helping people who suffer we get fucking chat bots with “funny” names (to somehow excuse that they are shit), a slew of vibe coded «fast food software» of mediocre quality, straining of the free software ecosystem with low quality contributions and loss of motivation, fake media all over the place, automated propaganda, open web destruction, intellectual skill deterioration, addiction to proprietary LLM services, ad-ified LLM services (did someone say the word «bias» ?), communication sloppification, hardware price increases, electricity price increases, job loss and ultimately loss of freedom.
 And in that process we are also making the climate crisis even worse.
 No fucking LLM is going to solve that.

 So I’m sorry Jimmy, but unless you completely deny access to the destructive forces of evil and unethical AI companies, Wikipedia will no longer receive donations from me.